ideo-benchmark-challenges/IDEO/DATASHEET.md

 2. **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data (e.g. to support unanticipated future uses)?** If so, please provide a link or other access point to the "raw" data.

     Yes.
-The raw data was saved, and we will release the entire raw data.
+The raw data was saved, and we will release the entire raw data at the time of publication.

 3. **Is the software used to preprocess/clean/label the instances available?** If so, please provide a link or other access point.